Robert Eisenstadt's

 was originally released as "Barbary Coast" in 1935), "54" is the year of

-re-release, and "255" means this was the 255th movie released and re-released
+re-release, and "255" means this was the 255th movie released or re-released

 in 1954...... ....... ....Lobby cards were displayed in the theaters,